rphln/Swordsong/the-ivory-tower.md

 # The Ivory Tower

-A city-state to the north; originally built as a research camp around a meteor, they attracted mages and scholars from all around and gained massive influence by doing so, becoming an independent enclave within Norden.
-Over the years, their focus shifted into the development of magical firearms, which now they lead the development of.
+The so-called paradise of researchers.
+Originally built as a research camp to study a meteor overflowing in mana, they attracted mages and scholars from all around, establishing their influence within Norden after only a couple of decades.

+Among their ranks, this particular group partakes in the developments of techniques and technologies for magical firearms by employing them in practical combat, being also involved in the defences of the Tower.

 ## Colette